Dedicated to keeping Charleston Lake beautiful in every way.

 LEAD POISONING

 Many ducks and other water birds find food in the mud at the bottom of lakes.
 Most of these birds also swallow small stones and grit that aid in grinding up their food.
-Some of the grid may be lead from anglers' equipment.
+Some of the grit may be lead from anglers' equipment.
 A fish-eating water bird, like a loon, may be attracted to bait on a hook.
 It may swallow a sinker or jig attached to a broken line or to an escaped fish.
 Birds with lead poisoning often have physical and behavioural changes, including loss of balance and inability to fly.
 Even when signs of lead poisoning are not obvious, the bird may still have trouble feeding, mating, nesting, and caring for its young.

 The ingestion of a single lead sinker or lead-headed jig is sufficient to expose a loon or other bird to a lethal dose of lead.
 In eastern North America, lead poisoning from sinker and jig ingestion is the leading cause of death reported in adult Loons, exceeding observed mortality associated with trauma, disease, entanglement in fishing line, and gunshot wounds.